Important Travel Safety Tips for Seniors

 Keep Your Passport and Valuables Safe

-It is extremely important to keep your passport and valuables safe while you are traveling because they are your way home.
+One of the travel safety tips for seniors to keep in mind is that it is extremely important to keep your passport and valuables safe while you are traveling because they are your way home.
 It is a good idea to carry at least one photocopy of your passport stored in your luggage.
 I never want this to happen, but if your passport was stolen, having a photocopy of it makes the process of getting an emergency one through the American Consulate office much easier.

 Petty theft, unfortunately, is a very common crime in tourist areas around the world, but it is easily avoidable.
 While traveling, I always keep my passport in hard to access places.
 This usually means burying it at the bottom of my backpack, hiding it in the zippered pocket inside of my purse, or in the zippered pocket inside my jacket.
 These locations are very hard for a thief to access, and are also good places to keep your wallet or additional cash.